ttgump/spaVAE/README.md

 # spaVAE
 SpaVAE and spaMultiVAE are dependency-aware deep generative models for multitasking analysis of spatial genomics data.
 The spaVAE model optimizes the parameters of a deep neural network to approximate the distributions that underlie the SRT data and introduces a Gaussian process (GP) prior to explicitly capture spatial correlations among spots.
-As a result, we can use spaVAE for various analyses, including dimensionality reduction, visualization, clustering, batch integration, denoising, differential expression, spatial imputation and  resolution enhancement.
+As a result, we can use spaVAE for various analyses, including dimensionality reduction, visualization, clustering, batch integration, denoising, differential expression, spatial imputation, and  resolution enhancement.
 SpaMultiVAE is based on spaVAE, which characterizes spatial multi-omics data that profiles gene expression and surface protein intensity simultaneously.

 Diagram of spaVAE and spaMultiVAE networks:
 ![alt text](https://github.com/ttgump/spaVAE/blob/main/network.png?raw=True)